 From 1989 to 2000, he and his family lived in Tanzania where he worked in the coffee industry.
 On returning to the UK, he worked assisting smallholder farmers in East Africa, until his election to Parliament in 2010.
 He believes in tackling poverty through enterprise and job creation and founded Equity for Africa (www.equityforafrica.org) which provides equity-type funding for small businesses.
 In 2010 he helped to establish the charity Stafford Works, which promotes apprenticeships, job creation and entrepreneurship in Stafford constituency.

 Jeremy’s involvement in politics stems from a desire to see people have the opportunity to make the most of their lives.
 He has served as a councillor and as cabinet member for resources in Newcastle-under-Lyme, before fighting the 2005 General Election in the seat.
 In 2007, he was selected for Stafford constituency and was first elected as Member of Parliament on May 6th 2010 with a majority of 5,460.
-He was re-elected for a second term on 7 May 2015 with an increased majority of 9,177.
+He was re-elected for a second term on 7 May 2015 (until 3 May 2017) with an increased majority of 9,177.